-- 4.7 From the original CAP to the introduction of the 2nd Pillar, the CAP has gone through considerable changes since the 1990s.
+4.11 From the original CAP to the introduction of the 2nd Pillar, the CAP has gone through considerable changes since the 1990s.
 Previously the CAP was based on certain key objectives, notably the desire to guarantee self-sufficiency in basic food production in response to post-war food shortages.
-The result was a rigid, production-oriented subsidy policy which lived on into the 1990s. - 4.8 The original aim of the CAP was to guarantee food safety in Europe.
+The result was a rigid, production-oriented subsidy policy which lived on into the 1990s.

+4.12 The original aim of the CAP was to guarantee food safety in Europe.
 It involved moving away from a self-sufficiency model of agriculture towards market farming capable of feeding a rapidly growing urban population in Europe2.
 This transformation was achieved by adopting the pattern of the competitive agricultural industry, which subsequently became the applied model.
-The main characteristics of this model farm were the predominance of family labour, land ownership and the maximisation of the productivity factors (labour, land and equipment).
-The latter required reduction of labour and investment in specialisation of production, and the inputs to support it.
+The main characteristics of this model farm were the predominance of family labor, land ownership and the maximization of the productivity factors (labor, land and equipment).
+The latter required a reduction of labor and investment in specialization of production, and the inputs to support it.
 These practices, in turn, led to an increase in output and facilitated the expansion of the farms' area in general and of farmed area per active worker in particular.

-For example in Toulouse, France experienced a great growth in industry and there has been a general North to South emmigration pattern (and restultant urbanization of the area) in Europe.

-Common Agricultural Policy

-- 4.9 These focuses of the CAP still very significant, however the context has changed considerably.
+4.13 These focuses of the CAP still very significant, however the context has changed considerably.
 There has been a decline in the relative economic importance of agriculture and the political importance of the food security focused model of agricultural development.
-In its place other models have taken favour; those focused around food safety, environmental protection, quality of life and development of leisure activities, and diversification of farms and sources competitiveness.
-These new focuses concern a rural landscape itself in transition (diversification of the rural landscape, in particular due to urbanisation and the large-scale expansion of periurban areas with improved services, settled by populations neo-rural with their representations, demands, etc.). - 4.10 The CAP has been changed through a range of reforms since the early 1990s until today (including the reforms of 1992, 1999 and most recently 2003) to reflect the above tendencies.
+In its place other models have taken favour; those focused around food safety, environmental protection, quality of life and development of leisure activities, and of farms diversification and sources competitiveness.
+These new focuses concern a rural landscape itself in transition (diversification of the rural landscape, in particular due to urbanisation and the large-scale expansion of periurban areas with improved services, settled by populations their neo-rural with representations, demands, etc.).

+4.14 The CAP has been changed through a range of reforms since the early 1990s until today (including the reforms of 1992, 1999 and most recently 2003) to reflect the above tendencies.
 Production limits helped reduce commodity surpluses and a new emphasis has been placed on environmentally sound farming.
 Farmers were required to be more market orientated, while still receiving direct income aid, to respond to the public's changing priorities.
-The shift of emphasis included a major new element a rural development policy. - 4.11 The 2003 reforms were a significant step towards creating a more competitive, market responsive agricultural sector founded on the principles of high environmental and animal welfare standards.
+The shift of emphasis included a major new element - a rural development policy.

+4.15 The 2003 reforms were a significant step towards creating a more competitive, market responsive agricultural sector founded on the principles of high environmental and animal welfare standards.
 At the core of these reforms was a substantive, although incomplete, move towards decoupling for some of the key commodities within the CAP.
 Decoupling severed the link between production and direct payments, thus removing the incentive to produce any particular good.
 More money was made available to farmers for environmental, quality or animal welfare programmes by reducing direct payments for bigger farms.
-These reforms are still relatively recent, and are still being phased in within some Member States, and so there has been little time structural, socio-economic, environmental impact of the measures to manifest themselves. - 4.11 However, the recent communication on the CAP Health Check3 makes it clear that there is need for further reform and the EU Budget Review will bring the CAP and its future role further into the spotlight.
-It should not be assumed that the Rural Development Programmes (RDPs) of individual Member States, as developed under the European Agricultural Fund for Rural Development
+These reforms are still relatively recent, and are still being phased in within some Member States, and so there has been little time structural, socio-economic, environmental impact of the measures to manifest themselves.